Gravitational Field and Gravitational Potential

 Inside a spherically symmetric mass shell, the gravitational potential is constant regardless of position, and the gravitational force is $0$.

-This is also a key reason why the “Hollow Earth Theory,” a well-known pseudoscience, is nonsense.
-If the Earth were a hollow shell as claimed by this theory, gravity would not act on any object inside that cavity.
-Considering the mass and volume of the Earth, not only is it impossible for such a hollow to exist, but even if it did, life forms there would not be walking on the inner surface of the shell but rather floating in a weightless state like on a space station.
+This is also a major reason why the “Hollow Earth theory,” one of the representative pseudosciences, is nonsense.
+If Earth were a spherical shell with a hollow interior as claimed by the Hollow Earth theory, no gravitational force would act on any object inside that cavity.
+Considering Earth’s mass and volume, such a hollow cannot exist, and even if it did, life forms there would not live with the inner surface of the spherical shell as ground, but would float in a weightless state like in a space station.

-While microorganisms can live several kilometers deep in the Earth’s crust, it is certainly not possible in the form claimed by the Hollow Earth Theory.
-I also really enjoy Jules Verne’s novel “Journey to the Center of the Earth” and the movie “Journey to the Center of the Earth,” but creative works should be enjoyed as fiction, not taken seriously as fact.
+Microorganisms may live several kilometers deep underground, but at least not in the form claimed by the Hollow Earth theory.
+I also really enjoy Jules Verne’s novel “Journey to the Center of the Earth” and the movie “Journey to the Center of the Earth,” but we should enjoy fiction as fiction and not seriously believe it.

 When $b<R<a$